cgarst/dotfiles/README.md

 # dotfiles
 The things that I use to do things.
+Everyday aliases and bash scripts intended for macOS.
+Use at your own risk.

+## Installation
-`mkdir ~/code && cd ~/code && git clone git@github.com:cgarst/dotfiles.git && ~/code/dotfiles/bin/dotfilesetup`
+`mkdir -p ~/code && git clone git@github.com:cgarst/dotfiles.git ~/code/dotfiles && ~/code/dotfiles/bin/dotfilesetup`